 - Complete the Webster University general education program and the requirements for their undergraduate major at Webster (Biology BA, Biology BS, or Psychology BA).

-- PSYC 2750 Introduction Measurement and Statistics: 3 hours
+- PSYC 2750 Introduction Measurement and Statistics (3 hours) (Psychological Statistics)

-- Social science elective (ANTH, ECON, POLT, PSYC, SOCI): 3 hours
+- Social Science Elective (ANTH, ECON, POLT, PSYC, SOCI) (3 hours) (Social Science)